Ethinyl Estradiol; Etonogestrel vaginal ring

 What if I miss a dose?

-You will need to replace your vaginal ring once a month as directed.
-If the ring should slip out, or if you leave it in longer or shorter than you should, contact your health care professional for advice.
+You will need to use the ring exactly as directed.
+It is very important to follow the schedule every cycle.
+If you do not use the ring as directed, you may not be protected from pregnancy.
+If the ring should slip out, is lost, or if you leave it in longer or shorter than you should, contact your health care professional for advice.

 Where should I keep my medicine?